gekkekoe/esphome-ecodan-hp/odin/ODIN_MANUAL.md

 The house is better insulated than the model thinks — Tau may be slightly underestimated.
 This is safe (you stay warm) and will self-correct as learning converges.
 No action needed.

 **Actual consistently lower than Expected:**
 The house loses heat faster than modelled — heat loss may be underestimated, or there is an unmeasured draught.
 Consider increasing the `kWh Penalty` to make the solver plan more conservatively.
+If you have **Hourly Grey-Box HL** enabled, this is also the symptom of an unreliable fit (common on room sensors coarser than ~0.1°C) — check `greybox_status` in the debug output, and try switching back to the Day Method.

 **Expected is flat during sunny hours (no solar warmup):**
 The `Passive Solar Factor` may be too low.
 Increase it slightly and monitor over a few days.